-- It can be set up with a single shareholder. - Its stocks are freely negotiable - It is administrated through a shareholders meeting and a Board of Directors is not a required body

-To set up a company, basic documents need to be filed with the local Chamber of Commerce, a proceeding at the National Tax and Customs (DIAN) and a bank account needs to be opened in Colombia with the respective currency exchange channel.
+- Its stock is freely negotiable. - It is administrated through a shareholder meeting and a Board of Directors is not a required body. - To set up a company, basic documents need to be filed with the local Chamber of Commerce, a proceeding at the Colombian Tax Authority (DIAN) and a bank account needs to be opened in Colombia with the respective currency exchange channel.